Phantas0s/ottosocial/README.md

 **NOTES**:

 * If you modify the CSV, you need to relaunch ottosocial.
-I might implement a hot reload later.
+I might implement hot reloading later, if somebody is interested by that.

 # Contribute